KatePaulauskas/trade-tracker/README.md

 ![Add new trade](media/add-new-trade.jpeg)

-"Each of the fields is required in the form and the form cannot be submitted without filling them in:
+Each of the fields is required in the form and the form cannot be submitted without filling them in:

 ![Add new trade form validation]()